 Dual-hormone artificial pancreas may be more effective

-On average, the rapid release dual-hormone artificial pancreas seemed to be more effective in maintaining healthy glucose levels for a longer duration compared to the older generation.
+On average, the rapid release dual-hormone artificial pancreas for type 1 diabetes seemed to be more effective in maintaining healthy glucose levels for a longer duration compared to the older generation.

 In contrast, the regular release dual-system seemed to work as well as the older generation insulin-releasing artificial pancreas.
 The main author of the study, Dr. Ahmad Haidar of McGill Unversity in Ottawa, Canada, expressed enthusiasm with the dual-hormone artificial pancreas model because there was a lack of adverse side effects in the dual model.